 The following example shows nested filters in the Question Builder.
 The example combines one matching expression with either one of the nested expression.

-You can also specify nested filters in the Ask a Question field.
+You can also specify nested filters in the Explore Data field.

 The following example shows different Boolean logic: match both of these OR this one.

 Tanium Client answers must conform with any advanced sensor settings that you specify in a question message.
-You can configure advanced sensor settings in the Question Builder (see the following figure) or in the Ask a Question field.
+You can configure advanced sensor settings in the Question Builder (see the following figure) or in the Explore Data field.